This report was produced as part of the January 24, 2019, event Improving opportunities for those who want to work longer.

 Read the full report here.

-Alicia Munnell is a council member of the Massachusetts Governor’s Council to Address Aging.
-She is a board member of the Pension Research Council, the Pension Rights Center, the National Bureau of Economic Research, and The Century Foundation.
+Alicia H. Munnell is the director of the Center for Retirement Research at Boston College and the Peter F. Drucker Professor of Management Sciences at Boston College’s Carroll School of Management.
+She is a council member of the Governor’s Council to Address Aging in Massachusetts.
+She is a member of the Pension Research Council and a board member of the Pension Rights Center, the National Bureau of Economic Research and The Century Foundation.

-Abigail Walters is a staff member of the Employment Workgroup of the Massachusetts Governor’s Council to Address Aging.
+Abigail N. Walters is a research associate at the Center for Retirement Research at Boston College and a staff member of the Employment Workgroup of the Governor’s Council to Address Aging in Massachusetts.

 Other than the aforementioned, the authors are currently not an officer, director, or board member of any organization with an interest in this article.